aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/data-validation/_index.md

 ### **Data Validation Rules**

-When data validations are implemented, then validation can be checked by assigning different values in the cells.
+When data validations are implemented, validation can be checked by assigning different values to the cells.
 [Cell.get_validation_value()](https://reference.aspose.com/cells/python-net/aspose.cells/cell/get_validation_value/#) can be used to fetch the validation result.
 The following example demonstrates this feature with different values.
 The sample file can be downloaded from the following link for testing:

 [sampleDataValidationRules.xlsx](77496339.xlsx)

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Data-FilteringAndValidation-DataValidationRules-1.py" >}}

-## **Check if validation in cell is dropdown**
+## **Check if validation in a cell is a dropdown**

-As we have seen there are many types of validations that can be implemented within a cell.
-If you want to check whether validation is dropdown or not, [**Validation.in_cell_drop_down**](https://reference.aspose.com/cells/python-net/aspose.cells/validation/in_cell_drop_down/) property can be used to test this.
+As we have seen, there are many types of validations that can be implemented on a cell.
+If you want to check whether validation is a dropdown or not, [**Validation.in_cell_drop_down**](https://reference.aspose.com/cells/python-net/aspose.cells/validation/in_cell_drop_down/) property can be used to test this.
 The following sample code demonstrates the usage of this property.
 A sample file for testing can be downloaded from the following link:

 [sampleValidation.xlsx](79527947.xlsx)